 World Premiere: 2018 Under the Radar Festival

 ROGER GUENVEUR SMITH is the creator of the solo-performance A Huey P. Newton Story (Obie Award, Peabody Award) and Rodney King (Bessie Award, currently streaming on Netflix).
 He is reviving his signature solo, Frederick Douglass Now for Douglass’ 2018 Bicentennial.
 His presentations for the international stage include Christopher Columbus 1992, Who Killed Bob Marley?, In Honor of Jean-Michel Basquiat, The Watts Towers Project, Juan and John, Iceland, Two Fires and 500 Lives Per Mile.
-Inside the Creole Mafia is a “not too dark comedy” in collaboration with Mark Broyard and Branford Marsalis.
 Directing credits include Steven Berkoff’s Agamemnon, Katori Hall’s The Mountaintop, and Radio Mambo: Culture Clash Invades Miami (Ovation Award, Bessie Award).
 Screen credits include Do The Right Thing, Eve’s Bayou, The Birth of a Nation, Marshall, American Gangster (Screen Actors’ Guild Award nomination), and the HBO series K Street and Oz.
 He currently directs his Performing History Workshop at CalArts.

 CALARTS CENTER FOR NEW PERFORMANCE (CNP) is the professional producing arm of California Institute of the Arts, established to provide a unique artist- and project-driven framework for the development and realization of original theater, music, dance and interdisciplinary projects.
 Extending the progressive work carried out at CalArts into a direct dialogue with professional communities at the local, national and international levels, CNP offers an alternative model to support emerging directions in the performing arts.
 It also enables CalArts students to work shoulder-to-shoulder with celebrated artists and acquire a level of experience that goes beyond their curriculum.